-OH A/ODE Requirements Hybrid/Onsite Plan districts must attempt to contact these students and their families weekly to either encourage attendance or receive confirmation that the student has transferred or has withdrawn from school.
-This includes students who were scheduled to start the school year, but who have not yet attended. \boxtimes When enrolling a student from another school, schools must request documentation from the prior school within 10 days of enrollment per OAR 581-021-0255 to make all parties aware of the transfer.
+OHA/ODE Requirements Hybrid/Onsite Plan ☐ If a student has stopped attending for 10 or more days, districts must continue to try to engage the student.
+At a minimum, districts must attempt to contact these students and their families weekly to either encourage attendance or receive confirmation that the student has transferred or has withdrawn from school.
+This includes students who were scheduled to start the school year, but who have not yet attended.
+When enrolling a student from another school, schools must request documentation from the prior school within 10 days of enrollment per OAR 581-021-0255 to make all parties aware of the transfer.
 Documentation obtained directly from the family does not relieve the school of this responsibility.
-After receiving documentation from another school that a student has enrolled, drop that student from your roll. \boxtimes Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns. \boxtimes When a student has a pre-excused absence or COVID-19 absence, the school district should reach out to offer support at least weekly until the student has resumed their education. \boxtimes When a student is absent beyond 10 days and meets the criteria for continued enrollment due to the temporary suspension of the 10 day drop rule, continue to count them as absent for those days and include those days in your Cumulative ADM reporting.
+After receiving documentation from another school that a student has enrolled, drop that student from your roll. ☐ Design attendance policies to account for students who do not attend in-person due to student or family health and safety concerns.
+When a student has a pre-excused absence or COVID-19 absence, the school district should reach out to offer support at least weekly until the student has resumed their education.
+When a student is absent beyond 10 days and meets the criteria for continued enrollment due to the temporary suspension of the 10 day drop rule, continue to count them as absent for those days and include those days in your Cumulative ADM reporting.